eduardkf/to-do-interview/README.md

 * How are you managing caching in nextjs?
 How do you revalidate a cache?

 ## Bugs
+* You're importing a component that needs useState....
 * The GET call throws a 404.
     * Throw a meaningful error and inform the user that an error has occured.
     * Fix the error